bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 {% autocrossref %}

-Any Bitcoin miner who successfully hashes a block header to a value below the target threshold can add the entire block to the block chain.
+Any Bitcoin miner who successfully hashes a block header to a value below the target threshold can add the entire block to the block chain (assuming the block is otherwise valid).
-(Assuming the block is otherwise valid.)
 These blocks are commonly addressed by their [block height][]{:#term-block-height}{:.term}---the number of blocks between them and the first Bitcoin block (block 0, most commonly known as the [genesis block]{:#term-genesis-block}{:.term}).
-For example, block 2016 is where difficulty could have been first adjusted.
+For example, block 2016 is where difficulty could have first been adjusted.

 ![Common And Uncommon Block Chain Forks](/img/dev/en-blockchain-fork.svg)